mfloresrnca/e2e-project/README.md

 # e2e-project

-This project runs e2e test for login in a E-commerce aplication
+This project runs e2e test for a login functionality

 ## Libraries used: